Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 12.3 STONITH Resources and Configuration

 To set up fencing, you need to configure one or more STONITH resources—the pacemaker-fenced daemon requires no configuration.
 All configuration is stored in the CIB.
 A STONITH resource is a resource of class stonith (see Section 6.2, “Supported Resource Agent Classes”).
 STONITH resources are a representation of STONITH plug-ins in the CIB.
 Apart from the fencing operations, the STONITH resources can be started, stopped and monitored, like any other resource.
 Starting or stopping STONITH resources means loading and unloading the STONITH device driver on a node.
 Starting and stopping are thus only administrative operations and do not translate to any operation on the fencing device itself.
-However, monitoring does translate to logging it to the device (to verify that the device will work in case it is needed).
+However, monitoring does translate to logging in to the device (to verify that the device will work in case it is needed).
 When a STONITH resource fails over to another node it enables the current node to talk to the STONITH device by loading the respective driver.

 STONITH resources can be configured like any other resource.
 For details how to do so with your preferred cluster management tool: